Sayaka Yamamoto: 2016–2017: Solo debut

-2018–present: Graduation from NMB48 and continued solo success
+2018–2021: Graduation from NMB48 and continued solo success

 On April 4, 2018, NMB48 released their 18th single "Yokubomono," for which Yamamoto served as center.
 In May, Yamamoto appeared in her first official rock festival, METROCK.
 On July 30, Sayaka Yamamoto announced during NMB48 LIVE TOUR 2018 in Summer that she would be graduating from NMB48.
 On October 17, NMB48 released their 19th single "Boku Datte Naichau yo," Yamamoto's final single with the group.
-In addition to her graduation solo song and the two tracks centered by her, the single also includes another B-side she composed, "Yume wa Nigenai."
-On October 27, 2018, her graduation concert titled "SAYAKA SONIC~Sayaka, Sasayaka, Sayonara, Sayaka~" was held at Expo '70 Commemorative Park, marking NMB48's first outdoor concert and their largest concert to date.
+In addition to her graduation solo song and the two tracks centered by her, the single also includes her composition "Yume wa Nigenai" as another B-side.
+On October 27, 2018, her graduation concert titled "SAYAKA SONIC~Sayaka, Sasayaka, Sayonara, Sayaka~" was held at Expo '70 Commemorative Park, marking NMB48's first outdoor concert and their largest concert to date with over 30,000 people in attendance.
 She officially graduated from NMB48 on November 4, 2018, with graduation performances on November 3 and 4 at the NMB48 Theater.

 On January 1, 2019, Sayaka Yamamoto announced her third tour “I’m ready,” consisting of 27 performances in 24 venues, and the opening of her fan clubs SYC and SYC Mobile on January 7.
 On February 17, she announced her transfer to Universal Music Japan as her record company, with Universal Sigma as her label.
 In 2019, she appeared in more rock festivals, including METROCK, ROCK IN JAPAN, and MONSTER BaSH.

 On April 17, Sayaka Yamamoto released her first solo single "Ichirinsou."
 In August, her radio show "Yamamoto Sayaka Kakeru" began airing.
 On September 4, Yamamoto released her second single "Toge."
 On September 17, Yamamoto announced via her YouTube channel that her third single "Tsuioku no Hikari" would be released on November 20, with her third album α (Alpha) following on December 25.